Anthodev/santamitsu/README.md

 - `/exclude remove` - Remove the exclusion for a member
 - `/exclude remove-pair` - Remove the exclusion for a pair
 - `/exclude list` - List the exclusions
+- `/draw` - Draw and announce the pairs for the Secret Santa once it's locked

 ### For the server admin
 - `/setup` - Setup the Secret Santa via DM